 Indian Railways has recently been introducing a range of measures that target the misuse of the reservation system by touts, who buy up tickets and resell them for a higher price.
-Earlier this year, the time period allowed for advance reservations was increased from three to four months, and the time frame for the booking of Tatkal tickets (last minute tickets) reduced from 48 to 24 hours before departure.
+Earlier in 2012, the time period allowed for advance reservations was increased from three to four months, and the time frame for the booking of Tatkal tickets (last minute tickets) reduced from 48 to 24 hours before departure.

 A new verification procedure was also added to the online reservation system, requiring all accounts to be confirmed with a unique Indian mobile phone number (this has been very frustrating for international tourists, who can no longer use the system).